Outcomes made possible because of MassGIS resources

 Partner: Massachusetts Emergency Management Agency (MEMA)

-In 2016, using a data service feed of runner locations provided procured by MEMA, MassGIS developed a runner tracking map application.
-This application enabled MEMA to display the aggregate location status (by segment of the racecourse) of Boston Marathon runners as they progressed down the racecourse.
+In 2016, using a data service feed of runner locations provided procured by MEMA, MassGIS developed a runner tracking map service.
+This service enabled MEMA to display the aggregate location status (by segment of the racecourse) of Boston Marathon runners as they progressed down the racecourse.
 Using a GPS tracking chip interwoven into the sneaker laces, electronic mats at each mile marker can sense the runner ID from the chip and send that information to the tracking map application.
 Having this information available is crucial to help with the deployment of emergency medical and safety personnel as they monitor the health and safety of the runners and spectators.